 The Medicare-dependent hospital (MDH) program is for small, rural hospitals not designated as a SCH in which Medicare patients comprise at least 60 percent of their admissions or patient days.
-These hospitals receive operating payments equal to IPPS payments plus 75 percent of the difference between those payments and payments based on their updated base-year costs.
+These hospitals receive inpatient operating payments equal to the higher of standard IPPS rates or a blend of standard IPPS rates (25 percent) and their historical costs updated to the current year and adjusted for changes in their case mix (75 percent).

 Low-volume hospital payments-The low-volume hospital designation is for hospitals that have a low number of discharges and meet criteria related to isolation.
-For fiscal year 2023, to be eligible a hospital must have fewer than 3,800 total discharges and be located more than 15 road miles from the nearest hospital (excluding critical access hospitals and Indian Health Service hospitals).
-These hospitals receive up to a 25 percent increase in their IPPS payments (including geographic-and case-mix-adjusted operating and capital base payments, and any IME, DSH, uncompensated care, new technology, outlier, SCH, or MDH payments).
+For fiscal year 2024, to be eligible a hospital must have fewer than 3,800 total discharges and be located more than 15 road miles from the nearest hospital (excluding critical access hospitals and Indian Health Service hospitals).
+These hospitals receive up to a 25 percent increase in their IPPS payments (including geographic- and case-mix-adjusted operating and capital base payments, and any IME, DSH, uncompensated care, new-technology, outlier, SCH, or MDH payments).